microsoft/PowerToys/README.md

 For [v0.33][github-next-release-work], we are proactively working on:

 - Stability
-- ARM64 work
-- Video conference mute investigation toward a DirectShow filter versus a driver
+- Video conference mute's new DirectShow filter should be ready shortly for testing and we hope to have the utility inside the offical 0.33
-- OOBE work
+- OOBE dialog
+- Plugin Manager

+For 0.35, we aim to focus mainly on getting the all the parts needed support ARM64 support.
+This includes our installer, CI system, build server, and upgrading all projects to .NET Core projects to .NET 5.

 ## PowerToys Community